plan44/plan44-feed/hmt20-config/README.md

 This records the precise details of this build into `feeds/plan44/hmt20-config/p44build`, in particular the OpenWrt tree's SHA and `.config` as well as the SHAs of the feeds used.

-The idea is that this can be committed back into the leth-config package, as kind of a "head" record for this very leth firmware build, and allows to go back to this point later, even if the OpenWrt tree was used to build other firmware images in between.
+The idea is that this can be committed back into the hmt20-config package, as kind of a "head" record for this very HMT20 firmware build, and allows to go back to this point later, even if the OpenWrt tree was used to build other firmware images in between.

 In fact, exactly that is the very purpose of `p44b` - the ability to work and switch between different firmware projects in a single OpenWrt tree.